Monumental Protest Painting - The Spirit of St. Louis

 When I started work on this painting, I thought it was going to be about the McCloskeys, the St. Louis couple that drew their guns when a group of protestors walked down their “private” street.
 But as I learned more, I became interested in the contrast between the McCloskeys and Cori Bush, a community organizer who led the march.

-Cori Bush is a single mother who has been a protest leader since the Michael Brown killing in 2014.
+Cori Bush is a single mother and congresswoman who has been a protest leader since the Michael Brown killing in 2014.
 She challenged the longstanding Democratic incumbent in a primary and won.
 As a community leader, she marched past the McCloskeys’ home with a megaphone, and I like to think of the contrast of her words against their threats of violence.

 The painting is showing a battle between these two spirits of St. Louis.
 I guess it’s not too hard to see which side I’m on.